tia-kun/app2/README.md

 # todo-app

-Full-stack to-do tracker app developed in the process of learning MERN.
+Full stack to-do tracker app developed in the process of learning MERN.